Skip to main content

 May 6th SRA regular meeting (project check-in).

-May 14th City Council executive session to review proposals and determine two finalists.
+May 11th City Council executive session to review proposals and make recommendations regarding two finalists.

 June 3rd SRA regular meeting (project check-in).

-July 1st SRA executive session to discuss proposals and select development partner.
+July 1st SRA executive session to discuss final proposals and select development partner (or reject all proposals).

 *These target dates are subject to change based on scheduling logistics.